thechrisheller/osTicket-Installation/README.md

 <p>

-STEP 1 - Create a Virtual Machine - I will be using Microsoft Azure
+<h2>STEP 1 - Create a Virtual Machine - I will be using Microsoft Azure</h2>

 Once you create your VM on Azure, copy the public IP Address that is populated for you when creating the Windows VM.
 (Example: the public IP that was populated for me was 20.51.217.72) Use Remote Desktop and sign in using the login credentials you have chosen.

 ![osTicketLab-Step-1](https://github.com/user-attachments/assets/571b9d0e-624c-4f04-a077-d99f7370716a)

+<h2>STEP 2</h2>

-STEP 2 - Download the [osTicket Installation Files](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD) inside of your Virtual Machine.
+- Download the [osTicket Installation Files](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD) inside your Virtual Machine.
 Once they download, go ahead and extract the files.
 I extracted them to the desktop for easy access.

 ![osTicketLab-Step-2](https://github.com/user-attachments/assets/41173e90-15d6-498a-b17e-82bbd1044029)

-STEP 3 - Install | Enable IIS in Windows WITH CGI
+<h2>STEP 3 - Install | Enable IIS in Windows WITH CGI</h2>

 - Go to "Control Panel" > Under Programs ”Uninstall Program” > "Turn Windows features on or off"